 When this doesn’t work he changes his plan slightly.
 He’ll try something smaller.
 The bird.

-The battle scene is the bit where three children are waiting for Anton to produce the missing bird.
+The big struggle scene is the bit where three children are waiting for Anton to produce the missing bird.

-Anton produces the bird from under the hat and wins the battle, as well as the respect of the three children.
+Anton produces the bird from under the hat and wins the big struggle, as well as the respect of the three children.

 This is a Chekhovian story in that the main character is not the one who undergoes the revelation — Anton walks off the page at the end of the story and as far as he knows, he has made a bird appear.
 But the reader knows differently.
 We learn that although sometimes something appears to be magic, but it is really just coincidence and circumstance.